Close

 Number of Dwellings

-Class Q allows for the conversion of a single building, or a maximum of three buildings, on an agricultural unit.
+Class Q allows for the conversion of a single or multiple agricultural buildings on an agricultural holding.
 Each dwelling must be created from a distinct building or part of a building and understanding the limitations and possibilities of the number of dwellings is crucial when planning your conversion.

-It is possible to provide up to 5 new dwellings on a single agricultural unit and the right under Class Q allows for the following in one or more agricultural buildings;
+Until the end of 20th May 2025, it is possible to follow the previous legislation and provide up to 5 new dwellings on a single agricultural holding, which allows for the following in one or more agricultural buildings;

 Class Q Restrictions

 Certain developments are excluded from Class Q, such as the use of the building for anything other than a dwelling.
-It also does not allow for any works that would increase the size of the building such as extensions or porches, only some alterations such as replacing roofing and forming new window and door openings.
+It also does not allow for any works that would increase the size of the building such as porches or extensions, other than a new allowance to provide a rear extension up to 4m in depth onto a hardstanding with was present prior to 24th July 2023 (or 10 years prior if not present on this date).
+Other alteration such as replacing roofing and forming new window and door openings are allowed.

-Restrictions also apply to buildings within the grounds or curtilage of a Listed Building, in a Conservation Area or Area of Outstanding Natural Beauty.
+Restrictions also apply to buildings within the grounds or curtilage of a Listed Building, in a Conservation Area or Area of Outstanding Natural Beauty (AONB).

 It is important to thoroughly review the exclusions to ensure your project aligns with the permitted development rights.
 Where the restrictions of Class Q may not maximise the potential of the site or your finances, considering a Fallback position may be more valuable.